gridonic/components/README.md

 Also make sure to **write tests**.
 Please for the love of god, do it.
 Just run `npm run test` to test your tests.

+# Publishing

+When ready to release, execute the following steps, given that all changes are commited in the master branch:

+- List changes in the CHANGELOG.md
+- Bump your version and automatically create a git tag with `npm version <type>`, where type is `patch`, `minor` or `major`
+- Push the master branch `git push` and the tags `git push --tags`
+- Create a release in github and fill the description with at least a link to the CHANGELOG.md.
+Add more information if necessary

+That's it!
+A github action will then automatically publish the package to npm.

 <br><br><br><br>